Evaluation of Audio Compression Codecs: Experimental Setup

 \subsection{Test Samples}

-We conducted our experiments on 50 digital audio files, using high-fidelity conversions of CDs, DVDs, vinyls, or cassettes from a wide range of music genres and epochs.
+We conducted our experiments with 50{ \textplus} digital-audio files, using high-fidelity conversions of CDs, DVDs, vinyls, and cassettes from a wide range of music genres and epochs.
 For each sample, we collected the file size, the sampling rate, and the original bit rate used for conversion.
-Each sample was then encoded using our chosen audio codecs at their respective quality settings (\cf\ \cref{tbl:setup:codec:codec+setting+table}).
-To showcase the impact of audio-compression techniques on the perceptual quality of digital audio, we chose audio files for visualizations that present high levels of perceptual quality as well as a high degree of accuracy in stereo imaging and sound-stage appearance.
+Each sample was then encoded using our chosen audio codecs at their respective quality settings (\cf\ \cref{tbl:setup:dflt+codec+settings}).
+To showcase the impact of audio-compression techniques on the perceptual quality of digital audio, in the following we chose a set of audio examples for visualizations that present high levels of perceptual quality as well as high degrees of accuracy in stereo imaging and sound-stage appearance.